Trajectory Prediction with Graph-based Dual-scale Context Fusion: Methodology

 \subsubsection{LS graph encoder}

 For the LS layer, it is important to consider long-range and topological features as traffic participants are strongly guided by this information.
 However, due to the special structure of lane graphs, it is non-trivial to apply general GNNs as the feature extraction backbone.
-For example, the vanilla GCN~\cite{kipf2016semi} is designed for transductive learning, where training is performed on the whole graph and the structure of the graph is identical during the inference phase, which is impractical for online motion prediction tasks.
-Additionally, popular GNNs~\cite{kipf2016semi, velivckovic2017graph, hamilton2017inductive} mainly focus on the node feature without utilizing edge features adequately (e.g., types of connectivity).
+For example, popular GNNs~\cite{kipf2016semi, velivckovic2017graph, hamilton2017inductive} mainly focus on the node feature without utilizing edge features adequately (e.g., types of connectivity).
 In this paper, we leverage the dilated \texttt{LaneConv} operator which was originally proposed in LaneGCN~\cite{liang2020learning}.
 The dilated \texttt{LaneConv} can effectively extract map features according to the lane graph topology and use dilated connections to capture the long-range dependency.
-We denote $\mathbf{V}\in\mathbb{R}^{N_{\text{ls}}\times d_{\text{ls}}}$ as the collection of all node features of the LS graph, where $N_{\text{ls}}$ is the number of nodes in total.
-Then, the dilated \texttt{LaneConv} operator can be written as follows:
+We simply follows the original design of \texttt{LaneConv} and utilize it as the feature extractor of the LS layer.
+And the process can be represented as $f_{\text{ls}}:\mathbb{R}^{N_{\text{ls}}\times d_{\text{ls}}} \rightarrow \mathbb{R}^{N_{\text{ls}}\times d_{\text{ls}}}$, where $N_{\text{ls}}$ is the number of nodes in the LS layer.
+For detailed implementation, we refer interested readers to~\cite{liang2020learning}.

-where $\mathcal{R}_{(\cdot)}$ is a set of relations, namely, $\mathcal{R}_1=\{\text{left}, \text{right}\}$ and $\mathcal{R}_2=\{\text{pre}, \text{suc}\}$, and $A_r$ and $W_r$ are the adjacency matrices and weight matrices corresponding to the edge type $r$, respectively.
-Dilated connections are only applied for predecessors and successors, and the dilation factor is set as $2^{l}, l\in[0,L)$, where $L=4$.
-For more detailed descriptions, we refer interested readers to~\cite{liang2020learning}.
-Although \texttt{LaneConv} is quite suitable to handle the lane graph topology, it is noticeable that the efficacy degenerates in many scenarios where lanes lack direct connection but are geometrically close (e.g., some lane segments at intersections are topologically distant but geometrically overlapping).
-Our DA layer can effectively fill this gap since it provides alternative paths for the message passing among nodes.
+Although \texttt{LaneConv} is quite suitable to handle the lane graph topology, it is noticeable that the efficacy degenerates in some scenarios where lanes lack direct connection but are geometrically close (e.g., lane segments at intersections are topologically distant but geometrically overlapping).
+Fortunately, our DA layer effectively fills this gap since it provides alternative paths for the message passing among nodes.